screwdriver-cd/screwdriver/design/build-cache.md

 ### Design considerations

 1. Resource usage
-   1. Copying to and from a remote server for every job in a pipeline can lead to unnescassary network bandwith usage and unnescassarily slow speeds.
+   1. Copying to and from a remote server for every job in a pipeline can lead to unnecessary network bandwidth usage and unnecessarily slow speeds.
 2. Integrity and consistency of cached data.
 3. User experience
    1. Is it easily adaptable to new use cases?